praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

     - Please follow the parameter constraints closely, or you will not retrieve any doctors.

 - Examples:
-    - `find-doc n/Gabriel` matches any doctor with the name containing the string `Gabriel`.
+    - `find-doc n/Gabriel` matches any doctor with the name containing the word `Gabriel`.
-    - `find-doc n/Gabriel t/friend t/expert` matches any doctor with the name containing the string `Gabriel` and has tags `friend` and `expert`.
+    - `find-doc n/Gabriel t/friend t/expert` matches any doctor with the name containing the word `Gabriel` and has tags `friend` and `expert`.
     - `find-doc y/3` matches any doctor that has the number 3 in their years of experience, i.e. `3`,`30`,`23` will be matched but `5` and `10` will not be matched.
     - `find-doc n/@#$!` will not return any doctors because the search query for name does not follow the constraints for the name parameter.